New Zealand in the Vietnam War

-New Zealand's involvement in the Vietnam War was controversial, sparking widespread protest at home from anti-Vietnam War movements modelled on their American counterparts.
+New Zealand in the Vietnam War was controversial, sparking widespread protest at home from anti-Vietnam War movements modelled on their American counterparts.
 This conflict was also the first in which New Zealand did not fight alongside the United Kingdom, instead following the loyalties of the ANZUS Treaty.

 New Zealand decided to send troops to Vietnam in 1964 because of Cold War concerns and alliance considerations.
 The potential adverse effect on the ANZUS alliance of not supporting the United States (and Australia) in Vietnam was key.
 It also upheld New Zealand's national interests of countering communism in Southeast Asia.

 The government wanted to maintain solidarity with the United States, but was unsure about the likely outcome of external military intervention in Vietnam.
 Prime Minister Keith Holyoake decided to keep New Zealand involvement in Vietnam at the minimum level deemed necessary to meet allied expectations.

+History

 Initial contributions

 New Zealand's initial response was carefully considered and characterised by Prime Minister Keith Holyoake's cautiousness toward the entire Vietnam question.
 While it was considered that New Zealand should support South Vietnam, as Holyoake alleged;

 Whose will is to prevail in South Vietnam?
 The imposed will of the North Vietnamese communists and their agents, or the freely expressed will of the people of South Vietnam?

 The government preferred minimal involvement, with other South East Asian deployments already placing a strain on New Zealand's armed forces.
 From 1961, New Zealand came under pressure from the United States of America to contribute military and economic assistance to South Vietnam, but refused.
 At that time, aircraft were tasked to deliver supplies to Da Nang on the way from RAF Changi to Hong Kong from time to time.

 In 1962, Australia sent advisors, as the United States had, but again New Zealand refused to make a similar contribution.

 Civilian Surgical Team

-In April 1963 New Zealand confined its assistance to sending a civilian surgical team.
+In April 1963, New Zealand confined its assistance to sending a civilian surgical team.
 The surgical team was initially made up of seven men and would eventually grow to sixteen, and remained in the country until 1975.
 The doctors and nurses who worked there were all volunteers from New Zealand hospitals.
-The team worked for civilians at the Binh Dinh Province Hospital, in Qui Nhon, an overcrowded, and dirty facility almost completely lacking equipment and bedding.
+The team worked for civilians at the Binh Dinh Province Hospital, in Qui Nhon, an overcrowded and dirty facility almost completely lacking equipment and bedding.
 It would be the last New Zealand Government agency to withdraw from Vietnam.
 Lesley Estelle Cowper, while on leave from the Royal New Zealand Army Nursing Corps, served as a nurse with the Surgical Team in Qui Nhon.
 She became seriously ill after contracting tuberculosis and died in a Saigon hospital on 2 May 1966.

 In 1975, as North Vietnamese columns approached Qui Nhon, the civilian surgical team was withdrawn to Saigon.
 The RNZAF evacuated them and other New Zealanders, including embassy staff, shortly before the capital’s fall on 30 April 1975.
 They were the first New Zealanders to arrive and last to leave Vietnam.